swcarpentry/DEPRECATED-bc/novice/hg/03-conflict.md

 When we work alone, however, we may use revision numbers as a convenience that is local to a clone.

-Let us now proceed to resolve this situation by merging the two heads:
+Let us now proceed to resolve this situation by merging the two heads.
+To do that we'll use the [`kdiff3`](http://kdiff3.sourceforge.net/) merge tool which gives us an interface that makes it easier to understand what it happening.

 ~~~
-$ hg merge
+$ hg merge --tool=kdiff3
 ~~~
 {:class="in"}
 ~~~